-The Lab color mode is available as a color mode to convert to via the Image ⇒ Mode menu and the Convert to Profile command but does not use embedded profiles.
-Lab color mode is therefore assumed to be a universally understood color space, and it is argued by some that saving in Lab mode is one way of surmounting all the problems of mismatching RGB color spaces.
-You could make this work, so long as you didn't actually do anything to edit the image while it was in Lab.
+The Lab Color mode is available as a color mode to convert to via the Image ⇒ Mode menu and the Convert to Profile command, but does not use embedded profiles.
+Lab Color mode is assumed to be a universally understood color space, and it is argued by some that saving in Lab mode is one way of surmounting all the problems of mismatching RGB color spaces.
+You could make this work, so long as you didn't actually do anything to edit the image while it was in Lab mode.
 But overall, I would not really advise it.
-In fact, these days I see little reason to use the Lab color mode for anything in Photoshop.
-I know some people like to sharpen in Lab mode, but a luminosity fade (as described in Chapter 4) is a much better method.
-You can convert a color image to Lab mode and use the Luminosity channel to make a black and white conversion.
-But does this really give you any better control over a black and white conversion than you get using the Channel Mixer?
-The one thing I have found Lab mode useful for is making unusual color cross-processing distortions, as described in Chapter 8.
+In fact, these days I see little reason to use the Lab Color mode for anything in Photoshop.
+Now, a few people did take me to task over these comments that were made in the previous edition of the book, so I suppose I should clarify my views.
+In the early days of Photoshop I would use Lab mode to do things like sharpen the Luminosity channel only, but in my view this, and the other Lab mode tricks I had learnt, soon became redundant as Photoshop started introducing things like layer blending modes and people devised better ways to apply image sharpening, such as the Bruce Fraser techniques I described earlier in Chapter 4.